noahjillson/MCM-COMAP-Competition/Readme.md

 $$

 #### Match Win Probability
-Using combinitorics and a program described in Kovalchik and Reid, we can calculate the match win probability at each point in the match.
+Using combinitorics and a program described in Kovalchik and Reid [7], we can calculate the match win probability at each point in the match.
 We can then simulate the win or loss of the next point to calculate leverage and momentum.

 #### Rally Win Dynamic Update Results
 ---